Homework PracticeSign Up

 Question 39mcq

-A student is revising Cell Organelles and Functions.
-Which idea is most accurate?
+A student is checking mitochondria and chloroplast functions.
+Which statement is scientifically accurate?

 Question 40mcq

-Which answer shows correct understanding of explain endoplasmic reticulum and vacuoles?
+Which answer shows correct understanding of endoplasmic reticulum and vacuoles?